7 Things You Need to Know When Choosing a Data Center Partner

 • Could I integrate my own reporting tool and pull additional data for further insights?

 In our experience, customers trust us to provide expertise and advice, and need varying degrees of support services and tools, depending on their goals and capabilities they have on-staff.
-To address these needs, we provide a wide range of support including:
+To address these needs, we provide a wide range of support, including:

-Equinix Infrastructure Services (EIS) combine our data center expertise with the skills and scale of certified technology partners worldwide to address customer needs for IT infrastructure design and installation.
+• Equinix Infrastructure Services combine our data center expertise with the skills and scale of certified technology partners worldwide to address customer needs for IT infrastructure design and installation.
 This includes custom design, procurement and installation of equipment, implementation and data center migration.

-Equinix Smart Hands® provides around the clock technician support for your data center equipment.
+• Equinix Smart Hands® provides around-the-clock technician support for your data center equipment.
 Smart Hands offers flexible support plans and can be used to perform regular operational tasks such as patching, hardware resets, equipment swap outs and troubleshooting.

-IBX® SmartViewTM, our data center infrastructure management (DCIM) tool, provides on-demand visibility into your digital operations.
-You can access real-time operating data specific to your IBX data center footprint including power draw, environmental, mechanical and electrical information via the Equinix Customer Portal and IBX SmartView APIs.
+• IBX SmartView®, our data center infrastructure monitoring (DCIM) tool, provides on-demand visibility into your digital operations.
+You can access real-time operating data specific to your IBX data center footprint—including power draw, environmental, mechanical and electrical information—via the Equinix Customer Portal and IBX SmartView APIs.

 7. Scalability and innovation